Webinar: The COVID-19 Vaccine: Answers to Your Questions

 - Limited exceptions may be made in extreme cases or end-of-life care situations.
 Express approval must be given; contact our main line for further details.

-- Healthcare providers (e.g., home health staff, visiting physicians, hospice staff, etc.) will be granted access to our community after passing an entry screening process.
+- Healthcare providers (e.g., home health staff, visiting physicians, hospice staff, etc.) are granted access to our community after passing the entry screening process.

-- No vendors will be allowed in our community unless their visit is absolutely essential.
+- Vendors are not allowed in the community unless their visit is scheduled with the community.

-- All group activities and special events have been canceled.
+- All large group activities and special events have been canceled.

-- Anyone who needs assistance setting up Facetime, Skype, or other type of video chat with their loved one is welcome to call and speak with our Activity Department – they would be happy to help.
+- Residents and family members needing assistance setting up Facetime, Skype, or other type of video chat with their loved one is welcome to contact our Activity Department – they are happy to help.

 - We also encourage family members, local children, churches, or community groups to send our residents mail, including cards, letters, and artwork to brighten their day!
-Mail to Chesterbrook Residences, attention: Activity Director, 2030 Westmoreland St., Falls Church, VA 22043.
+Mail to the address at the bottom of this page, attention: Activity Director.

-- Team members are continuing to practice standard infection control procedures.
+- Our dedicated team members are continuing to practice infection control procedures.

-- Every team member will have their temperature checked daily before each shift.
+- Team members are being screened, including having their temperature taken at the beginning of their shift and during their shift.
 Anyone with a fever or cold-like symptoms will be sent home.